lilsunny243/treasury-proposals/cloudflare-enterprise-2022-Jan-to-Apr/README.md

 This proposal is for Subscan's Cloudflare enterprise plan (mid-January to mid-April), the Cloudflare enterprise service fee is **$15,300**.

-As subscan grows, we will strive to cover more and more costs until fully independent .
+As Subscan grows, we will strive to cover more and more costs until fully independent .
 This plan applies for 85% of the cost of Cloudflare enterprise service: **15,300 * 85% = $13,005**

 Therefore, the amount we are requesting is **613 DOT (1 DOT ≈ 21.20 $USD)**.